-Helping low-income youth pursue their passion for performing
+Helping youth pursue their passion for performing

-Named for Dennis Mangers, former Chair of the Foundation’s Board of Directors, whose career in public service has spanned five decades, the Foundation’s Dennis Mangers Fund for Young Performing Artists supports young performing artists from underserved backgrounds in the Sacramento region, ensuring they enjoy increased access to performing arts education and training.
+Named for Dennis Mangers, former Chair of the Foundation’s Board of Directors, whose career in public service has spanned five decades, the Foundation’s Dennis Mangers Fund for Young Performing Artists supports young performing artists from high-promise backgrounds in the Sacramento region, ensuring they enjoy increased access to performing arts education and training.

 The cause is a personal one for Mangers.
 At a concert held in 2015 to launch the Fund, he recalled the barriers he encountered as a young man who loved the performing arts but whose family was unable to afford the costs of private arts instruction.
 Even when his music teachers in school noted his talent – and passion – for singing, he was unable to pursue further training.

-In total, nonprofit organizations in the Sacramento region have received $70,000 to help hundreds of low-income youth in the Sacramento region access high-quality performing arts instruction.
+In total, nonprofit organizations in the Sacramento region have received $70,000 to help hundreds of youth in the Sacramento region access high-quality performing arts instruction.

 We invite you to help us to support the performing arts in our community by donating to the Foundation’s Dennis Mangers Fund for Young Performing Artists.